Access graph: a novel graph representation of public transport networks for accessibility analysis: Introduction

-Recently, this gap has begun closing down with transport researchers increasingly using network science approaches in modelling and studying PTN properties \citep{derrible2011applications, ding2019application}.
+Since the 2010s, this gap has begun closing down with transport researchers increasingly using network science approaches in modelling and studying PTN properties \citep{derrible2011applications, ding2019application}.
 This is especially evident in network robustness and vulnerability studies \citep{adjetey2016model, cats2016robustness, cats2017robustness, cats2020metropolitan}.
 In contrast, network-based accessibility research has received comparatively less attention.
 Past studies focused either on analyzing the relative importance of nodes using centrality indicators \citep{cats2017topological, vsfiligoj2025node} or compared different networks using an aggregate metric such as the average shortest path from each node to all other nodes, known as network (in)efficiency \citep{dimitrov2016method, de2019public}.
 In a pioneering study, \cite{luo2019integrating} suggested connecting network science and accessibility by calculating average shortest paths for each node to all other nodes, providing a Hansen-like indicator similar to closeness centrality.
 Their application of the method to eight tram networks worldwide demonstrated the potential of network-based methods for comparative assessment.
+An alternative approach to accessibility that takes into account different components of travel time was presented in \citep{kujala2018travel} where the authors investigated accessibility in terms of Pareto-optimal journeys on temporal networks \citep{kujala2018travel}.
 As evident from recent literature, the increasing availability of standardised timetable data in the General Transit Feed Specification (GTFS) format has made accessibility studies increasingly accessible \citep{GoogleGTFS}.